peteratkins85/data-table-handler/README.md

     public function queryData(DataTable $dataTable);

     /**
-     * The DataTable class will use this method to set
+     * The DataTable class will uses this method to set
      * its property "RecordsTotal"
      * @return mixed
      */
     public function getResultTotal();

     /**
-     * The DataTable class will use this method to set
+     * The DataTable class will uses this method to set
      * its property "RecordsFiltered"
      * @return mixed
      */